Anan-Wu-XMU/DiSE/README.md

 # DiSE
 A diffusion probabilistic model for automatic structure elucidation of organic compounds.
 DiSE follows a two-stage workflow—edge-noise injection and subsequent denoising—and employs a tailored graph representation that fully leverages all available spectra, including MS, 1H and 13C chemcial shifts, HSQC and COSY.
+The

 ![DiSE](https://github.com/user-attachments/assets/e2ae3a50-e473-419c-8f76-ba948152be75)

+The code and simulated data used for training the networks will be publicly available soon.